shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 The controller will basically read all stores from the database and assign them to the template.
 Additionally it checks for the parameter `store` (which is the currently selected store) and assigns it to the variable `currentStore`.
 Last of all, it assigns the id of the store template shopping world to the template, so it can be included there.
-In this example Doctrine ORM is used and all store entities are fetched.
+In this example, Doctrine ORM is used and all store entities are fetched.
 Depending on the number of entities and the server load, pagination and perhaps custom SQL queries might be more suitable for your.

 ### The template